michael-mcmasters/fullstack-website-template/README.md

 In `./infra/main.tf`, set workspaces.name to the workspace name you just created

-In `./infra/variables.tf`, set the values so they are unique in your Cloud environement.
+In `./infra/variables.tf`, set the values so they are unique in your Cloud environment.
 Most of these will be the names of your resources in AWS

 Run these commands to deploy your infra
 ```